sebjilke/guidelines/README.md

 iii. *Was deception used in treatments?*<br/> iv. *Was the experiment incentivized for participants using monetary or other rewards?*<br/>
 v. *Which method of treatment delivery was used? (e.g., pen-and-paper, computer, smartphone, face-to-face, telephone)*<br/>
-vi. *Were treatments implemented as planned, what were the differences from the plan?
+vi. *Were treatments implemented as planned, what (if any) were the differences from the plan?*

 #### d.
 Randomization
 i. *Which method and software were used to generate the randomization sequence?*<br/>